liveresource/protocol/liveresource-protocol.md

 * It should be possible for the server to deliver updates instantly, without the recipient needing to poll.
 * It should be possible to listen for three types of updates:
     1. The entire content of a resource.
-    2. Only the content of a resource that has changed.
+    2. Only the changed content of a resource.
     3. An indication that a resource has changed without necessarily providing any of its content (aka an update "hint").
 * HTTP concepts should be reused where possible, for example ETags for resource versioning.
 * HTTP should be preferred as the data transport where possible, but alternative protocols such as WebSockets may be used to work around HTTP limitations.